TIBCOSoftware/bcce-tas-scripts/readme.txt

 Files
 ========================================================================================================
 deploy_bcce.sh:
-    It deploys the BCCE services onto the Kubernetes cluster.
+    It deploys the BusinessConnect CE services onto the Kubernetes cluster.

 deployment.properties:
-     It contains all the properties that the user must set before pulling the BCCE's Docker images and deploying them to the Kubernetes cluster.
+     It contains all the properties that the user must set before pulling the BusinessConnect CE Docker images and deploying them to the Kubernetes cluster.